Classifier-pruned Bayesian optimization for particle accelerator tuning: Exploring temporally structured manifold of 6D beam phase space: Abstract

 \section{Abstract}

-Complex dynamical systems, such as particle accelerators, often require complicated and time-consuming tuning procedures for optimal performance.
-It may also be required that these procedures estimate the optimal system parameters, which govern the dynamics of a spatiotemporal beam -- this can be a high-dimensional optimization problem.
-To address this, we propose a Classifier-pruned Bayesian Optimization-based Latent space Tuner (CBOL-Tuner), a framework for efficient exploration within a temporally-structured latent space.
-The CBOL-Tuner integrates a convolutional variational autoencoder (CVAE) for latent space representation, a long short-term memory (LSTM) network for temporal dynamics, a dense neural network (DNN) for parameter estimation, and a classifier-pruned Bayesian optimizer (C-BO) to adaptively search and filter the latent space for optimal solutions.
-CBOL-Tuner demonstrates superior performance in identifying multiple optimal settings and outperforms alternative global optimization methods.
+Complex dynamical systems, such as particle accelerators, often require intricate and time-consuming tuning procedures to achieve optimal performance.
+In many cases, these procedures must also estimate the optimal system parameters governing the dynamics of a spatiotemporal beam, making the task a high-dimensional optimization problem.
+To address this, we propose a Classifier-pruned Bayesian Optimization-based Latent space Tuner (CBOL-Tuner), a framework for efficient exploration within a temporally-structured latent manifold of 6D beam phase space.
+The CBOL-Tuner integrates a conditional variational autoencoder for latent space representation, a long short-term memory network for temporal dynamics, a lightweight neural network for parameter estimation, and a classifier-pruned Bayesian optimizer to adaptively search and filter the latent space for optimal solutions.